Excel VBA to Find Matching Value in Column: 8 Examples

 End Sub

-• Now we will assign the FindBlankCell_Range in Search Blank Cell.
+• Assign the FindBlankCell_Range in Search Blank Cell.

 Assigning Macro to the Search Button

-• So after assigning the macro FindBlankCell_Range in the Search Blank Cell button, we are going to press Finally, we get the range of blank cells.
+• Assign the macro FindBlankCell_Range in the Search Blank Cell button, press Finally to get the range of blank cells.

 Final Result of finding range of blank cell